dotnet/docs/docs/architecture/modernize-desktop/example-migration.md

 [!INCLUDE [download-alert](includes/download-alert.md)]

 In this chapter, we'll show how to migrate your applications to the latest version of .NET.
 You can migrate to .NET 7 from .NET Framework, .NET Core, or .NET 5.
-We will introduce a tool that can do all the work for you in the majority of cases.
+We'll introduce a tool that can do all the work for you in most cases.
 If your application has special cases or complicated dependencies, we'll also show how to do the whole migration process by hand.
 Additionally, we'll cover the most common issues and challenges you can face when migrating an existing application from .NET Framework to .NET.

 ## Migrating from .NET Core or .NET 5

 Updating your applications to target the latest version of .NET is easy if you already are on .NET Core or .NET 5.
-If this is the case, then in Visual Studio, simply right click on your project in **Solution Explorer** and choose **Properties**.
+If this is the case, then in Visual Studio, simply right-click on your project in **Solution Explorer** and choose **Properties**.
 Under **Application** > **General** > **Target framework**, choose .NET 7.0.
 Save and rebuild your application.
-You are done!
+You're done!
 Your app now runs on the latest version of .NET.
 In the future when new versions become available, you can upgrade in the same way.

 ![Migrating to .NET 7.0 from .NET Core or .NET 5](./media/example-migration-core/migrate-in-settings.png)

 ## Migrating from .NET Framework

 Migrating from .NET Framework is a more complicated process because there are more differences between .NET Framework and other platforms that were built on top of .NET Core.
-But the good news is that there is a tool that will do all the work for you in most cases.
+But the good news is that there's a tool that will do all the work for you in most cases.

 ### Migrating with a tool

 The [Upgrade Assistant](https://dotnet.microsoft.com/platform/upgrade-assistant) is a migration tool.
-Using it is very easy and there are step-by-step instructions available on the [.NET website](https://dotnet.microsoft.com/platform/upgrade-assistant/tutorial/intro).
-In this chapter we will look at what is happening behind the scenes and how to port your application by hand.
+Using it is easy and there are step-by-step instructions available on the [.NET website](https://dotnet.microsoft.com/platform/upgrade-assistant/tutorial/intro).
+In this chapter, we'll look at what is happening behind the scenes and how to port your application by hand.
 When the Upgrade Assistant is unable to migrate your application, you'll learn the underlying mechanics so that you might be able to migrate manually.

 ### Migrating by hand